cesteban29/packer-terraform-demos/01-pre-reqs/ec2-module/README.md

 # HCP Terraform Module for EC2 Instance

-This is a Terraform module that creates an EC2 instance in AWS
+This is a Terraform module that creates an EC2 instance in AWS.
+This should not be it's own HCP TF workspace, but instead be called from other workspaces.

+Please put this module into your Private Module Registry in HCP Terraform.

 ## Providers